+Ms. Freedman responded that the City did require each association to had some method of transferring leadership from one year to the next in order to provide an opportunity for new leadership to step forward.
 Ms. Freedman noted that it didn't have to occur at their annual meeting, but typically that made the most sense.
-As part of their requirements, Ms. Freedman also noted that the City of St. Louis Park requires that the City be advised of the annual meeting date, which was part of each association's grant application that serves to verify the date and also questions how they plan to encourage new residents to become involved in the steering committee.
-Ms. Freedman noted that one association's bylaws require election of a new president annually, which has proven successful for them; in her opinion, this provision allowed those associations and neighborhoods to thrive without the City dictating their governance model.
+As part of their requirements, Ms. Freedman also noted that the City of St. Louis Park requires that the ecity be advised of the annual meeting date, which was part of each association's grant application that serves to verify the date and also questions how they plan to encourage new residents to become involved in the steering committee.
+Ms. Freedman noted that one association's bylaws require election of a new present president annually, which has proven successful for them; and in her opinion, this provision allowed those associations and neighborhoods to thrive without the ecity dictating their governance model.